Cruise Port Advisor

 Make the most of your time ashore.

-One of the few surviving examples of Russian colonial architecture in North America, this Bishopโ€™s House was completed in 1842 and was the center of Russian Orthodox Church authority in a diocese that stretched from California to Siberian Kamchatka.
+Russian Bishop's House — One of the few surviving examples of Russian colonial architecture in North America — completed in 1842 and the center of Russian Orthodox authority in a diocese stretching from California to Siberian Kamchatka.
+Beautifully restored and managed by the National Park Service, with original furnishings and exhibits on the Russian colonial era in Alaska.
+A remarkably intact piece of American history.

 Beaches & Outdoors in Sitka, Alaska